|

 111. rabid

-marked by excessive enthusiasm for and intense devotion to a cause or idea
+marked by excessive enthusiasm for a cause or idea

 112. rambunctious